How to attend the Summer LA Olympics 2028

 How Soon Should You Plan a Trip to the Olympics?

-The honest answer: earlier than you think — ideally 18-24 months in advance.
+Start planning your Olympics trip earlier than you think — ideally 18-24 months in advance.
 The further ahead you start planning, the more options you have…better tickets, better hotels, better prices.
-What caught me off guard was that the ticket lottery for the 2028 LA Olympics closed on March 18, 2026, more than a year before the opening ceremony.
-Every Olympics runs on its own timeline, but the pattern is consistent: the best opportunities go fast.
+The ticket lottery for the 2028 LA Olympics closed on March 18, 2026, more than a year before the opening ceremony.
+Every Olympics runs on its own timeline, but the pattern is consistent: the best opportunities require early planning.

 My recommended timeline for planning your Olympics trip is: